Autumn-Sehy/birdcall_classifier/README.md

 # birdcall_classifier
 *This program builds classifiers to distinguish different bird calls, similar to the Merlin app.
 It supports both CNN and Wav2Vec2 transformer classifiers.*
+*Please note, I'm tweaking the API a tad - I mostly wanted to share it to show that I know how to do it.*

 ---